videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

 # Tutorial:	Configure policies using Templates with approval workflow

-Intent: As an IT admin, I want to be able to easily configure conditional access policies within my pre-production environment.
+Intent: As an IT admin, I want to be able to easily configure conditional access policies within my pre-production environment and test the end to end experience.

 You can use the conditional access APIs to easily deploy conditional access policies in your pre-production environment using Temlates.
 For example, you can:

 As a IT admin, be able to copy a template policy file and configure it in your pre-production environment.

 This automation can be very useful for:
-- Organizations that manages large numbers of conditional access policies.
+- Organizations that manages large numbers of conditional access policies and want to easily test out new Conditional Access features.
 OR
 - Identity partners that manages policies for customers.

 This tutorial shows how to build a [logic app](https://docs.microsoft.com/en-us/azure/logic-apps/) that allows easy configuration of conditional access policies using Templates.
 Specifically, this logic app monitors any policies being pasted in the template folder of Ondrive.
 If a new policy is detected, an approval workflow is triggered on Team channel.
 On approval, the policy is configured in pre-production environment.